-As a company we aim to challenge and extend the meaning of “family-friendly”, by creating theatre work for adults at which babies are welcome.
-Our performances and our working process are open to having children around.
+As a company we aim to challenge and extend the meaning of “family-friendly”, by creating theatre work for grown-ups to which babies are welcome.

-Our shows Wonderwoman and DadMan we are able to welcome babies of up to 18 months into our audience.
-Our new piece Pepper and Honey will be welcoming babes-in-arms into the audience, but likewise, offering an on-site creche facility for the older babies/kids at the venues willing to try this option for their audiences!
+Our shows Wonderwoman (2017) and DadMan (2018) welcomed babies of up to 18 months into our audiences.
+Our new piece Pepper & Honey is welcoming babes-in-arms into the audience, whilst offering an on-site creche facility for the older babies/kids at the venues willing to try this option for their audiences!

 “I think this is a really accessible way in terms of getting the audiences who have young children to see the work.
 It is crucial for venues to say – here is family stuff that kids will really enjoy, but here is also adult work to which the kids can come too.” – Adam Pownall, Artistic Programmer and Participation Manager, Lincoln Drill Hall